Title: Lost Sheep

 Characters: Beck, Heather and Others

 Disclaimer: No, still don't own Jericho.
 Just having a little fun - not profit.
-No characters or fluffy plot bunnies were harmed in the creation of this fic.
+No characters were harmed in the creation of this fic, although this is incredibly non-fluffy, so all the fluffy bunnies ran away screaming.

 Unbetaed.
 All mistakes are my own.